diarmidmackenzie/unity-lessons/Lesson 4A - Sliding about.md

 2. Devise a solution that allows a player to slide down a long slope until they reach the bottom.
    - Fixed by ending slides based on movement speed, rather than a timer.
 3. Test & refine the realism of movement and acceleration when sliding on slopes.
    - The movement on slopes we got with the existing code was actually pretty good.
-The one area we had to fix up was fall damage.
+The two areas we had to fix up were (a) removing the limits on horizontal speed in the air & when sliding, and (b) fall damage.